 Honorable Mention: Marcus Thornton – ‘The Bayou Bomber’

-This was up until Buddy Hield arrived via the blockbuster DeMarcus Cousins trade during the 2016-17 season.
+This was until Buddy Hield arrived via the blockbuster DeMarcus Cousins trade during the 2016-17 season.

-The shooting guard position STILL REMAINS a position which has not been solidified for the Kings in the 2020’s…. but that’s a whole different article waiting to be written….
+The shooting guard position STILL REMAINS a position that has not been solidified for the Kings in the 2020s…. but that’s a whole different article waiting to be written…

 Buddy Buckets Beats Out The Bayou Bomber

-It was a tough decision to make for Kings 2010’s shooting guard of the decade.
+It was a tough decision for Kings 2010’s shooting guard of the decade.

-Kings shooting guards had big seasons, followed by dismal seasons (Marcus Thornton), were journeymen who came and went (Grievis Vasquez) or were a nearly complete bust (NBA draft lottery pick Ben McLemore).
+Kings shooting guards had big seasons, followed by dismal seasons (Marcus Thornton), were journeymen who came and went (Greivis Vasquez), or were a nearly complete bust (NBA draft lottery pick Ben McLemore).